philippschw/philippschw.github.io/_posts/2020-05-28-whale-masks-with-unet-architecture.md

 ### Make Predicitions on GDSC dataset

-We use Test-time augmentation (TTA) which applies also data augmentation to the test dataset and by averaging predictions, we achieve a little bit more robust masks.
+I use Test-time augmentation (TTA) which applies also data augmentation to the test dataset and by averaging predictions, I achieve a little bit more robust masks.

 ```python